eugenetriguba/bolt/README.md

 # required.
 [connection]
 # The host to use to connect to your database.
-# If you need to use a particular port, use <host>:<port>.
-# For example: localhost:5432.
-Otherwise, whatever port is
-# the default for the database driver will be used.
 host =
+# The port to use to connect to your database.
+# Note: This should be an integer.
+port =
 # The user to use to connect to your database.
 user =
 # The password to use to connect to your database.